Home » Stories » The Water Quality Program

-In response to the unsafe drinking water and the COVID-19 pandemic, Plansowes Dana, the WPHW COVID-19 Water Specialist, has led and continues to lead the Water Project, providing elderly and disabled community members with clean drinking water from a local well spring.
-WPHW staff collect the empty water containers when asked, sanitize them, and refill them at the well before returning them to the community member it belongs to.
+In response to the unsafe drinking water and the COVID-19 pandemic, Plansowes Dana, the WPHW COVID-19 Water Specialist, has led and continues to lead providing elderly and disabled community members with clean drinking water from a local well spring.
+Our staff collect the empty water containers when asked, sanitize them, and refill them at the well before returning them to the community member it belongs to.
 To date we have provided 3,191 gallons of spring water to elders and 9,870 gallons of bottled water to the community at large.

 Highlights on work done so far with Sipayik Boyden Lake water supply

 What we know is that Boyden Lake has been the main water source for many years and also undrinkable for many years.
 Public notices of water quality and monitoring non-compliance have been issued, many of these notices were for Trihalomethanes and a similar group of organic chemicals called halo acetic acids.
 Along with discoloration and odor, the community has avoided drinking the water.